apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 #### **2. Supports Multiple Deployment Modes**

-Apache StreamPark supports **all the mainstream submission modes** for Flink, such as standalone, yarn-session, yarn application, yarn-perjob, kubernetes-session, kubernetes-application.
-Moreover, Apache StreamPark does not simply piece together Flink run commands to submit tasks.
+Apache StreamPark™ supports **all the mainstream submission modes** for Flink, such as standalone, yarn-session, yarn application, yarn-perjob, kubernetes-session, kubernetes-application.
+Moreover, Apache StreamPark™ does not simply piece together Flink run commands to submit tasks.
 Instead, it introduces the Flink Client source package and directly calls the Flink Client API for task submission.
 The advantages of this approach include modular code, readability, ease of extension, stability, and the ability to quickly adapt to upgrades of the Flink version.

 ![](/blog/dustess/execution_mode.png)

 Flink SQL can greatly improve development efficiency and the popularity of Flink.
-Apache StreamPark’s support for **Flink SQL is very comprehensive**, with an excellent SQL editor, dependency management, multi-version task management, etc. The Apache StreamPark official website states that it will introduce metadata management integration for Flink SQL in the future.
+Apache StreamPark™’s support for **Flink SQL is very comprehensive**, with an excellent SQL editor, dependency management, multi-version task management, etc. The Apache StreamPark™ official website states that it will introduce metadata management integration for Flink SQL in the future.
 Stay tuned.

 ![](/blog/dustess/flink_sql.png)